 - Add them to a mixing bowl along with boiled potatoes, onions, tomatoes, chilies & coriander leaves.
 Mix them up gently.

-- Then add in tamarind chutney, green chutney, chaat masala & chilli powder.
+- Then add in tamarind chutney, green chutney, chaat masala & red chutney (or red chilli powder).

 - Taste this and add in more chutney & salt as needed.